-Millennials are currently aged between 24 and 39, and the average age of students entering medical school is around 24.
+Millennials are aged between 24 and 39, and the average age of students entering medical school and pursuing medicine as a profession is around 24.
 This means that around a decade from now, many health professionals treating patients will be from this generation.
 Millennials have a distinct set of characteristics that have made them the subject of media scrutiny.
 They are known as a generation with profound values that are meaning-driven and interested in sustainability, but also more desirous of a work-life balance.
 How are these values influencing this generation’s idea of what it means to be a doctor, and in what ways can these values benefit future patients?

 Experience And Technology

 In his article, “Lecture Halls without Lectures: A Proposal for Medical Education,” Dr. Charles G. Prober points out that medical education in this era can be better catered to younger generations if we “embrace a learning strategy that is self-paced and mastery-based and boosts engagement.”
 If the COVID-19 crisis has taught us one thing, it is that the education and work gap was significantly reduced through technology.
-Millennial medical students who value flexibility can ‘create’ more free time by combining practical experience with classes via Google Meets, Zoom, and other modalities that do not require long commutes on a daily basis.
+Millennial medical students who value flexibility can ‘create’ more free time by combining practical experience with classes via Google Meets, Zoom, and other modalities that do not require daily commutes.

 The Need For Feedback And Mentoring